5

 Next please.

-There will likely be a night porter to let you in and get you a drink if you return late and you’ll have a place to hang around if the day is really wet.
+There will most likely be a night porter to let you in and get you a drink if you return late and you’ll have a place to hang around if the day is really wet.
+There may even be a pool or some other leisure facilities.

 That’s a lot of added value for relatively little more money.

-Those B&B owners who recognise this and offer real quality, a genuine welcome, a ‘home from home’ atmosphere and an experience that guests really enjoy are doing just fine and will continue to – word of mouth alone will see to that such gems are valued.
+Those B&B owners who recognise this and offer a quality service, with true hospitality, a genuine welcome, a ‘home away from home’ atmosphere and overall an experience that their guests really enjoy are doing just fine and will continue to do so – word of mouth alone will see to it that such gems are valued.

 Many of the others, if they don’t see the writing on the wall, are doomed.